Legally reviewed by:

 • Analyzing whether manufacturer defects or software failures contributed to the crash

-• Identifying all potentially liable parties, which may include passengers, manufacturers, software developers, and others
+• Identifying all potentially liable parties, which may include passengers, manufacturers, software developers, fleet operators, and others

 • Advocating for fair compensation based on the applicable liability principles

-Our approach combines thorough investigation with up-to-date knowledge of this rapidly evolving area of law.
-We work to ensure our clients understand their rights and options when dealing with these technologically complex cases.
+Our approach combines thorough investigation with current knowledge of this rapidly evolving area of law.
+We also recommend reading our related guide: Who’s At-Fault in a Self-Driving Car Accident?

 Contact a California Personal Injury Attorney Today